realm/realm-dotnet/README.md

 ##contents of directory##

+(see tightdbCS\readme.md for how to populate these directories with stuff)

-- libsVS2010 - tightdb.lib files built with visual studio2010
+- libsVS2010 - tightdb.lib files built with visual studio2010 should be placed here
-- libsVS2012 - tightdb.lib files built with visual studio2012
+- libsVS2012 - tightdb.lib files built with visual studio2012 should be placed here
 - native - C# files that contain p/invoke calls to c++, and the c++ files that export these calls in tightCSDLL
-- tightdbCS - C# project that results in the tightdbCS.dll file that user projects use
+- tightdbCS - C# project that results in the tightdbCS.dll file that end users projects use
 - TestTightdbCS - C# project set up as an end user might use the C# binding.